OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/wf.md

 ---
 title: wf
-description: This documentation page discusses two features of the software, focusing on top coins withdrawal fees.
+description: "This documentation page discusses two features of the software, focusing" on top coins withdrawal fees.
 The first tab details the 'Model' feature, which scrapes data for top coins' withdrawal fees by employing specific python code.
 The code parameters and return objects are clearly defined.
 The second tab is about 'Chart',